-The limits given above shall be subject to Schedule VII of the Regulations / circulars issued by SEBI and shall stand revised to the extent of changes in the Regulations/ circulars from time to time
+The limits given above shall be subject to Schedule VII of the Regulations / circulars issued by SEBI and shall stand revised to the extent of changes in the Regulations/ circulars from time to time.

-The scheme shall not invest in below securities/instruments:
+The scheme shall not invest in following Instruments:

-SI.
-No. Type of Instrument
+Sr. No. Type of Instrument 1 Credit default swaps

-1 Overseas Securities

-2 Credit default swaps